 ALSO NOTE: This post was written when I was a mom of 2.
 I have slightly updated it in 2022 now that I am a mom of 4, but I’ll say that we haven’t been able to do all of these things every year.
 We have also moved back home to Texas to be close to family and it was the best decision we ever made, so our time is busier now with family, but we wouldn’t have it any other way.
 Last year, when I had a 5 month old, 1.5 year old, 4, and 6 year old, we just kind of skated by.
 We did as many seasonal activities as we could (really only because my older kids begged for it) but I was just not in a season that I could devote this much time to activities.
 Depending on where you may be in your motherhood journey, just know that there are seasons for everything that will constantly change!

 We start talking about Thanksgiving at the beginning of November, and one tradition we have started is to make a Thankful tree.
 Each day, we try to add something we are thankful for to a leaf on the tree.
 We read books such as Thankful, and talk about how important it is to be thankful for the things, people, and opportunities we have in our lives.

 The tree above was from last year!
-This year, I found this tree kit at Target (pictured below) and we are using that this year and will do the turkey that was included when we finish the tree!
+This year, I found a tree kit at Target (pictured below, no longer available) and we are using that this year and will do the turkey that was included when we finish the tree!